Oregon defeats Oregon State 31-7 for a spot in the Pac-12 title game as rivalry ends for now - KTVZ

 It was Oregon’s sixth straight win since a 36-33 loss at Washington on Oct.
 14. The rematch next week will mark the first meeting between the teams in the Pac-12 title game.

+“Obviously that’s exactly how we wanted it,” Oregon quarterback Bo Nix said about heading to the title game, “because of the circumstances, because we lost the first one.”

-Nix, among the Heisman Trophy favorites, completed 33 of 40 passes for 367 yards.
+Nix, among the Heisman Trophy favorites, completed 33 of 40 passes for 367 yards and two touchdowns.
+He also ran for another score.
 Troy Franklin caught nine passes for 128 yards and a score.
+Tez Johnson caught 11 passes for 137 yards.

+Johnson was asked how much he wanted to face the Huskies again.

+“Really bad, ever since we lost that game,” he said.
+“We lost that game, I couldn’t talk to anybody.
+It’s personal.”

-DJ Uiagalelei threw for 220 yards and a touchdown for Oregon State (8-4, 5-4, No. 16 CFP), which is one of two teams not to leave the Pac-12, along with Washington State.
+DJ Uiagalelei threw for 220 yards and a touchdown for Oregon State (8-4, 5-4, No. 16 CFP), which is one of two teams not leaving the Pac-12, along with Washington State.
 Oregon is heading to the Big Ten next season.

 While Washington and Washington State have agreed to continue the Apple Cup as a nonconference rivalry game, no such deal has been struck between the Ducks and the Beavers.